ravique/boxberry-to-yandex.market/README.md

 - Gets detailed data about Boxberry points of selected regions and cities
 - Pushes these points to the Yandex.Market (token is needed)
 - Removes points from Yandex.Market if point does not exist in Boxberry response
-- Writes all actions to the log (info level by default)
+- Writes all actions to the log

 # Boxberry client API